UT Dallas Fast Facts

 The University continues its original commitment to providing some of the state’s most-lauded science and engineering programs and has also gained prominence for a breadth of educational paths, from criminology to biomedical engineering to arts and technology.

 The wealth of learning resources available to UT Dallas students is the result of a concentrated effort to attract the top minds on both ends of the classroom relationship.
-Joining the faculty's Nobel laureate and six members of the National Academies are more than 500 tenured and tenure-track professors hailing from the world's best colleges, including Harvard, MIT, Cambridge and Columbia University.
+Joining the faculty’s Nobel laureate and six members of the National Academies are 550 tenured and tenure-track professors hailing from the world’s best colleges, including Harvard, MIT, Cambridge and Columbia University.
 In addition, UT Dallas is home to numerous centers, labs and institutes that facilitate research and opportunities for hands-on learning.

 Students, meanwhile, arrive at UT Dallas well-prepared to succeed in higher education: In 2015, 33 percent of freshmen ranked in the top 10 percent of their high school classes, and 64 percent ranked in the top 25 percent.